-- 7.11.3.1 Except for termination of this Agreement, any dispute concerning remedies, sanctions and/or damages imposed under Section 7.3 of this Agreement shall be reported, in writing, to the MAD Director within fifteen (15) Calendar Days of the date the reporting Party receives notice of the sanction.
-The decision of the MAD Director regarding the dispute shall be delivered to the Parties, in writing, within thirty (30) Calendar Days of the date the MAD Director receives the written dispute.
-The decision shall be final and conclusive unless, within fifteen (15) Calendar Days from the date of the decision, either Party files with the Secretary of HSD a written appeal of the decision of the MAD Director. - 7.11.3.2 Any other dispute concerning performance of the Agreement shall be reported, in writing to the MAD Director within thirty (30) Calendar Days of the date the reporting Party knew of the activity or incident giving rise to the dispute.
-The decision of the MAD Director shall be delivered to the Parties in writing within thirty (30) Calendar Days and shall be final and conclusive unless, within fifteen (15) Calendar Days from the date of the decision, either Party files with the Secretary of HSD a written appeal of the decision of the MAD Director. - 7.11.3.3 Failure to file a timely appeal shall be deemed acceptance of the MAD Director's decision and waiver of any further Claim. - 7.11.3.4 In any appeal under this Section, the CONTRACTOR and HSD shall be afforded an opportunity to be heard and to offer evidence and argument in support of their position to the Secretary of HSD or his or her designee.
+- 7.11.3.1 Except for termination of this Agreement, any dispute concerning remedies, sanctions and/or damages imposed under Section 7.3 of this Agreement shall be reported, in writing, to the MAD Director within thirty (30) Calendar Days of the date the CONTRACTOR receives notice of the sanction.
+The decision of the MAD Director regarding the dispute shall be delivered to the disputing party, in writing, within sixty (60) Calendar Days of the date the MAD Director receives the written dispute.
+The decision shall be final and conclusive unless, within thirty (30) Calendar Days from the date the decision is received, a written appeal is filed with the Secretary of HSD. - 7.11.3.2 Any other dispute concerning performance of the Agreement shall be reported, in writing to the MAD Director within thirty (30) Calendar Days of the date the reporting Party knew of the activity or incident giving rise to the dispute.
+The decision of the MAD Director shall be delivered to the Parties in writing within sixty (60) Calendar Days and shall be final and conclusive unless, within thirty (30) Calendar Days from the date of the decision, either Party files with the Secretary of HSD a written appeal of the decision of the MAD Director. - 7.11.3.3 Failure to file a timely appeal shall be deemed acceptance of the MAD Director's decision and waiver of any further Claim. - 7.11.3.4 In any appeal under this Section, the CONTRACTOR and HSD shall be afforded an opportunity to be heard and to offer evidence and argument in support of their position to the Secretary of HSD or his or her designee.
 The appeal is an informal hearing that shall not be recorded or transcribed and is not subject to formal rules of evidence or procedure.

-- 7.11.3.5 The Secretary of HSD, or his or her designee, shall review the issues and evidence presented and issue a determination, in writing, within thirty (30) Calendar Days of the informal hearing that shall conclude the administrative process available to the Parties.
-The Secretary of HSD shall notify the Parties of the decision within thirty (30) Calendar Days of the notice of the appeal, unless otherwise agreed to by the Parties in writing or extended by the Secretary of HSD for good cause.
+- 7.11.3.5 The Secretary of HSD, or his or her designee, shall acknowledge receipt of the appeal within thirty (30) Calendar Days and shall schedule and hold an informal hearing within one hundred twenty (120) Calendar Days of receipt of the appeal.
+The Secretary of HSD, or their designee, shall review the issues and evidence presented and issue a determination, in writing, within thirty (30) Calendar Days of the informal hearing that shall conclude the administrative process available to the Parties.
+These timeframes shall be followed unless otherwise agreed to by the Parties in writing or extended by the Secretary of HSD for good cause.
 Either Party may appeal to the District Court; however, the appeal will be subject to a record rather than de novo review. - 7.11.3.6 Pending decision by the Secretary of HSD, both Parties shall proceed diligently with performance of this Agreement in accordance with the terms of this Agreement. - 7.11.3.7 Failure to initiate or participate in any part of this process shall be deemed waiver of any Claim.